-Laphroaig 10-Year-Old vs Laphroaig Quarter Cask Review
+Laphroaig 10YO vs Quarter Cask, plus 18YO Review

 It seems odd that I have never reviewed a Laphroaig before, being that it is the most famous of the three Kildalton coast distilleries and that I don’t think there has ever been a time when my whisky collection has not included at least one of their bottlings.